ghcjs/ghcjs/README.markdown

 ### Sandboxes

-You can create a new sandbox or add GHCJS support to an existing sandbox with:
+You can use Cabal sandboxes with GHCJS, create a new sandbox with:

-    $ cabal sandbox init ghcjs
+    $ cabal sandbox init

+Then you can just configure with `--ghcjs` to build with GHCJS inside the sandbox:

+    $ cabal install --ghcjs

 If you also want to set GHCJS as the default compiler in the sandbox, run:

-    $ cabal sandbox init ghcjs
+    $ cabal sandbox init
     $ echo "compiler: ghcjs" >> cabal.config

+Setting the default compiler to `ghcjs` makes `cabal sandbox exec` and `cabal sandbox hc-pkg` use GHCJS-specific settings.
+These commands do not know about the configure flags, so setting the default compiler is the only way to make them use the correct settings for GHCJS.

 ### Package databases